deployphp/recipes/README.md

 * [Fork and clone](https://help.github.com/articles/fork-a-repo).
 * Create a branch.
-  * If the recipe is for Deployer3 then create your branch based on `master`
+  * If the recipe is for Deployer `3.x` then create your branch based on `master`
-  * If the recipe is for Deployer2 then create your branch based on the `2.x` branch
+  * If the recipe is for Deployer `2.x` then create your branch based on the `2.x` branch
 * Add your recipe to the `recipes` folder, it must be licensed as MIT.
 * Add documentation in Markdown for your recipe to the `docs` folder, you can base your documentation from [cachetool.md](http://github.com/deployphp/recipes/blob/master/docs/cachetool.md) as it is fairly complete.
 * Add your recipe to the table above in `README.md`, please use alphabetical order.